Kilimanjaro Gear List

 WATCH

-Everyone should have a simple watch as we will operate on an organized schedule each day.
+Everyone should have a simple watch, as we will operate on an organized schedule each day.

-SMALL PERSONAL POWER BANK (OPTIONAL)
+SMALL PERSONAL POWER BANK

 FOOD

-Bring 12-15 pieces (total) of your favorite Clif Shot Bloks, energy chews, Gu packets, energy gels, etc. These easily-digestible and quick to consume foods are helpful for keeping your energy up during the climb to the trek.
-On summit night it can be hard to eat, simple sugars are effective.
-You may also bring a limited quantity of other favorite snacks (~1/2 pieces per day), keeping in mind that there are strict weight limits for portered bags so do not overpack snacks.
+You may also bring a limited quantity of other favorite snacks (~1/2 pieces per day), keeping in mind that there are strict weight limits for portered bags.
 Finally, we recommend a few Ricola or other cough drops for the cold, dry air higher on the mountain.

 SAFARI CLOTHING & MISC

-If you are joining the 4 day/3 night safari we recommend the following extra clothing which you will leave at the hotel during the climb
+If you are joining the 4 day/3 night safari, we recommend the following extra clothing (which you will leave at the hotel during the climb):

 2-3 sets of daytime safari clothes for game drives in dusty, hot conditions.

-2 sets of lodge clothing including long pants for evening and a light jacket.
-The lodges are nice 4 star properties.
+2 sets of lodge clothing, including long pants for evening and a light jacket.
+The lodges are nice, 4-star properties.

-Swimwear if you want for late afternoon dips
+Swimwear if you want, for late afternoon dips

 Sunhat and sunscreen

-Bug Spray
+Bug spray

-Comfortable footwear for jeeps
+Comfortable footwear for Jeeps and lodges.

 Toiletries kit for lodges